 Salar de Uyuni is a vast desert of salt covering some 12,000 square kilometres in south-west Bolivia.
-It sits amid a high-altitude region interspersed with stunning natural phenomena, featuring many-coloured lagoons, spouting volcanoes and ancient rock formations.
-We explored this unique landscape on a three-day, two-night Salar de Uyuni tour; this article reviews the highlights and compiles the essential information for planning your own adventure.
+We explored this stunning landscape that sits amid a high-altitude region interspersed with many-coloured lagoons, spouting volcanoes, and ancient rock formations on a three-day, two-night Salar de Uyuni tour.

 This article contains links to products and services we love, from which we may make commission at no extra cost to you.